Swiss add names to list to prevent bypassing of Russia sanctions

-ZURICH Switzerland on Tuesday added 26 Russians and Ukrainians and 18 organisations to a list designed to prevent it being used as a conduit to circumvent Western sanctions against Russia.
+ZURICH Switzerland on Tuesday added 26 Russians and Ukrainians and 18 organizations to a list designed to prevent it being used as a conduit to circumvent Western sanctions against Russia.

-This latest move, which tracks the individuals and organisations on the European Union's sanctions list, raises the number of people affected to 87 and the number of organisations to 20.
-The measures will come into force at 1600 GMT on Tuesday.
+This latest move, which tracks the individuals and organizations on the European Union's sanctions list, raises the number of people affected to 87 and the number of organizations to 20.
+The measures will come into force at 1600 GMT (1200 EDT) on Tuesday.

 Switzerland decided in March against imposing its own sanctions in response to the Ukraine crisis and its economy minister said last weekend the cabinet had no plans to change this policy.